Olive Oil - Health and Beauty - Inside and Out

 Nail cuticles: Rub a generous amount of olive oil into the cuticles to soften them before a manicure.
 Avoid cutting cuticles as it can cause infection or irritation.

-In the Medicine cabinet
+Olive oil in the Medicine cabinet

 Sunburn, rashes including nappy (diaper) rash, insect bites.
 Gently rub on a few drops of olive oil and leave uncovered.
 It sooths the itching and speeds the healing.

-Colon Cancer Prevention: Using olive oil may protect against certain forms of cancer, especially colon cancer (1).
+Colon cancer prevention: Using olive oil may protect against certain forms of cancer, especially colon cancer (1).
 Olive oil contains oleic acid and other phenols that act as antioxidants.

-Breast Cancer Prevention: Studies at Cornell University (3) showed that olive oil consumption was linked to a substantial decrease in breast cancer risk.
+Breast cancer prevention: Studies at Cornell University (3) showed that olive oil consumption was linked to a substantial decrease in breast cancer risk.
 The oleic acid and antioxidants in olive oil protected against other cancers too.

 Diabetes: the European Food Information Council reports that olive oil can reduce blood glucose levels.
-I explain how olive oil does this in In the Kitchen above.

 What kind of olive oil should you buy?

-Fresh-pressed olive oil has a hot, peppery, almost burning taste that will make you want to cough.
-Olive oil connoisseurs look for this sensation among the finest and freshest oils.
+Taste.
+Fresh-pressed olive oil has a hot, peppery, almost burning taste in the back of your throat, that will make you want to cough.
+Olive oil connoisseurs look for this sensation among the finest and freshest oils, along with crisp fruity flavours.
+The best olive oils are both bitter and pungent (peppery) - largely caused by the oleocanthal content, high in antioxidants and anti-inflammatories.
+So how can you tell which olive oils have the most oleocanthal?

 What are some of the best uses of olive oil you've come across?